quantavil/obsidian/Testing/Introduction to Continuous Testing in DevOps/DevOps.md

 -   Moving deliverables through all phases development life cycle faster
 -   Ensuring, always there is no compromise on deliverable quality.

+While in traditional Team work due to this isolation, there are following barriers that exist:
+- Process barriers
+- Co-ordination and communication barriers
+- Cultural barriers

 ## The Team Structure in DevOps

 ### Traditional (waterfall) Team work